Click on the image below to watch Kirk Westphal’s “Meet the Candidate” address for CTN

 Vote Kirk Westphal for City Council on August 5, 2014

-Nine years ago, my wife, Cynthia, and I made one of the best decisions of our lives — to live in Ann Arbor.
-Since then, we have immersed ourselves in the fabric of this amazing city and have chosen to raise our two boys, August (7) and Harry (5), in the beautiful Second Ward.
+Ten years ago, my wife, Cynthia, and I made one of the best decisions of our lives — to live in Ann Arbor.
+Since then, we have immersed ourselves in the fabric of this amazing city and have chosen to raise our two boys, August (8) and Harry (6), in the beautiful Second Ward.
 We love our neighborhood, schools, parks, downtown, and above all, the welcoming, progressive community.